electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### getEndpointAddr()

 Returns the endpoint address.
-Typical use case for this function is to get endpoint address for some of device control operation performed over EP0.
+Typical use case for this function is to get endpoint address, which is required by a of device control operation performed over the endpoint 0.

-## USB.FunctionalEndpoint Class
+## USB.FuncEndpoint Class

 Represents all non-control endpoints, e.g. bulk, interrupt and isochronous.
 This class is managed by USB.Device and should be acquired through USB.Device instance.